 A bigger and bolder future for Canada requires infrastructure to support it.
 It must keep pace with a growing population and be resilient to climate change.
 This includes all kinds of infrastructure, such as affordable housing, digital infrastructure, climate adaptation and urban infrastructure like public transit.

-A bigger, bolder Canada requires investments in infrastructure such as affordable housing, climate adaptation infrastructure, broadband, roads, bridges and public transit.
-Without these investments, population growth will put a strain on our economy, quality of life and well-being.
+A bigger, bolder Canada requires investments in infrastructure such as affordable housing, climate adaptation infrastructure, broadband, roads, bridges, water and wastewater, and public transit.
+Without planned and strategic investments in infrastructure, population growth will put a strain on Canada’s economy, quality of life and well-being.

 Increase the rate of infrastructure investment to 5% of GDP in order to close the infrastructure gap.